-Join Turi McKinley for an in-depth discussion in this video Set a shared goal: Mission countdown, part of Design Thinking: Lead Change in Your Organization.
+Join Turi McKinley for an in-depth discussion in this video Set a shared goal: Mission countdown, part of Learning Design Thinking: Lead Change in Your Organization.

 - Creating products and services today…is inherently multidisciplinary.…Whether it's a technologist and business strategist…or physicians and interaction designers,…everyone on the team brings a different set of skills…needed to make a great product.…One of the biggest challenges and failure points…is keeping all of that skill, expertise, and passion…focused on the same goal.…Agreeing on the problem you are trying to solve…and why you're solving for it…will set the stage for your team's…successful design-thinking collaboration.…